Best New & Used Handicap Vans For Sale

 The above statement is both true and false.
 Indeed, disabled license plates cannot be transferred between vehicles, just like any other license plate.
 However, handicap placards that hang from the rearview mirror can be used in any vehicle the person who is issued the placard is currently riding.
 The person does not have to be driving the vehicle to use the placard to be legal.

-With that said, it is prohibited to let other individuals use a placard that is not issued to them.
+That said, it is prohibited to let other individuals use a placard not issued to them.
 Placards are allotted to a single person, and misuse can have major consequences.
 Stiffer penalties are now being imposed across the country, and many states are taking a closer look at monitoring methods for proper use to ensure accessibility to all.

 About Us:

-Superior Van & Mobility, is a proud member of the National Mobility Equipment Dealer Association (NMEDA).
-We are also accredited by NMEDA and a participant in their Quality Assurance Program (QAP).
+Superior Van & Mobility is a proud member of the National Mobility Equipment Dealer Association (NMEDA).
+We are also accredited by NMEDA and a Quality Assurance Program (QAP) participant.
 QAP is a recognition reserved for only the highest-rated mobility dealers with the BEST customer experience in the Nation.
 To learn more about Superior Van & Mobility or our adaptive solutions for cars, trucks, vans, and SUVs, please visit SuperiorVan.com today.

 Justin Timberlake Buys A Wheelchair Accessible Van For Tennessee Teen